 Fall, Spring.
 3 credits.
-Letter grades only.
+Letter grades only (no audit).

 Prerequisite: HADM 1650 and HADM 1150.
 Students are not permitted to drop after the first day of class.
 Preregistered students who do not attend the first class and fail to notify the course administrative assistant in 335 Statler Hall of their absence before the first class are automatically dropped from the instructor's records.
 Students who add the course after the first day will not be permitted to drop.
 Students must request permission from the course chair to add the course before the second class and must attend the second class if adding the course after the first class.

-Peggy Odom-Reed (pro2) - Fall 2018
+- Peggy Odom-Reed (pro2) - Fall 2020

-Maria Wolfe (mw555) – Fall 2018
+- Maria Wolfe (mw555) - Spring 2021

-Andrew Quagliata (aq43) - Spring 2018
+- Andrew Quagliata (aq43) - Spring 2021